cbeck88/conf-rs/MOTIVATION.md

 Additionally, in my view, optimizing parsing time or code size should not be a major development goal of this crate, because it's very unlikely to have a noticeable benefit for a web service.
 There are [half a dozen libraries]((https://github.com/rosetta-rs/argparse-rosetta-rs)) that have parsing time and code size as goals, which you can use in situations where that's more important.
 That's not to say that I won't take patches that refactor to avoid copies and allocations during parsing and such, but if a patch like that has negative impact on readability of the code, or ease of developing interesting features in the future, then it requires more justification.
-I have made some minimal efforts to avoid needless copies, but as long as performance is comparable to `clap`, then I think users in the targetted niche will be happy.
+I have made some minimal efforts to avoid needless copies, but as long as performance is comparable to `clap-derive`, then I think users in the targetted niche will be happy.

-Another feature that I noticed in many `conf` libraries is special support for reading config from files in various formats.
-From my experience using `clap`, the simplest way to handle this is to write a `value_parser` that opens a file and parses it.
+Another feature that I noticed in many `config` libraries is special support for reading config from files in various formats.
+From my experience using `clap-derive`, the simplest way to handle this is to write a `value_parser` that opens a file and parses it.
 This can usually be one line if you want it to be, for example:

  `value_parser = |path: &str| { serde_json::from_str(&std::fs::read_to_string(path).unwrap()) }`

+This is good because it's very simple and very configurable -- if you decide you'd rather use `serde_json_lenient::from_str` instead, it's easy for you to change to that and you aren't tied to my choices of libraries or versions.
 I think it might make sense to make an "extras" crate that contains "common" or "popular" value parsers.
 One nice thing about that is that those value parsers could also be used with `clap`.
 I don't think that *this* crate should contain any code that reads a file.
 For me, that is a separation of concerns thing.

 Personally, I do like using a crate like [`dotenvy`](https://crates.io/crates/dotenvy), which can load a `.env` file and set values to `env` right before you do `Config::parse()`.
 That `.env` file can be checked into git which helps local development, and you can leave it out when you go to build a docker container.
-This is not as general as the "layered config" that [config-rs](https://crates.io/crates/config) offers, but it's as much as I've ever needed, and doesn't create a hazard if you ultimately want to deploy in kubernetes or something like that.
+This is not as general as the "layered config" that [config-rs](https://crates.io/crates/config) and [figment](https://crates.io/crates/figment) offer, but it's as much as I've ever needed, and doesn't create a hazard if you ultimately want to deploy in kubernetes or something similar, where env is the preferred configuration mechanism and config files usually can't be as easily changed.

 My belief is that by keeping the API surface area relatively small and staying focused on the target niche, we can make sure that it stays as easy as possible to add useful features, test them appropriately, and drive the project forwards.
 I do believe that building on `clap` is the best course in terms of conserving developer energy and serving the users the best.